Berman510/discord_movie-night-bot/README.md

 The Watch Party Bot is constantly evolving!
 Check out our [roadmap](ROADMAP.md) to see what's coming:

 - **Enhanced Analytics** - Deeper insights into your community's movie preferences
-- **Attendance Tracking** - See who actually shows up to movie nights
+- **Attendance Tracking** - See who actually shows up to watch partys
 - **Smart Recommendations** - Bot learns your community's taste over time
 - **Custom Themes** - Personalize the bot's appearance for your server